Lady Caroline Lamb: Marriage and family

-In June 1805, at the age of nineteen, Lady Caroline Ponsonby married the Hon.
-William Lamb, an up-and-coming politician, and heir to the 1st Viscount Melbourne.
+In June 1805, at the age of nineteen, Lady Caroline Ponsonby married William Lamb, a rising politician and heir to the 1st Viscount Melbourne.
 Although their meeting had been shrewdly orchestrated by William Lamb's mother, theirs was a love match.
-The couple had become "mutually captivated" during a visit to Brocket Hall in 1802 and for many years the pair enjoyed a happy marriage.
-In 1809 his brother George married her namesake cousin Caroline St Jules.
+The couple became "mutually captivated" during a visit to Brocket Hall in 1802 and for many years the pair enjoyed a happy marriage.
+In 1809, his brother George married her namesake cousin Caroline St Jules.

-Caroline gave birth to a stillborn child in January 1806, and then she and William produced a son, George Augustus Frederick, born on 11 August 1807, and a premature daughter, born in 1809 who died within 24 hours.
-Lady Caroline was physically ill-suited to childbirth and suffered long recovery periods after each one.
+Caroline gave birth to a stillborn child in January 1806.
+She and William later had a son, George Augustus Frederick, born on 11 August 1807, and a premature daughter, born in 1809, who died within 24 hours.
+Lady Caroline suffered long recovery periods after each birth.

 Her son was born with severe mental problems.
 Although most aristocratic families typically sent such relatives to institutions, the Lambs cared for their son at home until his eventual death in 1836, eight years after Lady Caroline's death.
 The stress of their son's ill health, combined with William Lamb's consuming career ambitions, drove a wedge between the couple.
-A further difficulty was that William's brothers and sister, a very close-knit clan, all detested Caroline, whom they called "the little beast", while she and her mother-in-law hated each other from the start, and their lifelong enmity was to be a great cause of unhappiness to Caroline.
+A further difficulty was that William's siblings all detested Caroline, whom they called "the little beast", and she and her mother-in-law had hated each other from the start.
+Their lifelong enmity was reportedly a great cause of unhappiness to Caroline.